 This graph paper handwriting tool is an easy way to teach kids how to place letters with appropriate letter spacing, letter size, and line awareness when writing.
+We’ve shared how to use graph paper for therapy including many OT goal areas in the past, but this letter spacing activity is a hit for working on letter formation and spacing.
 Try using this trick when visual motor integration is a concern or when students have difficulty with legibility in handwriting.

 Use graph paper to help with Handwriting Legibility